Hugh-Kumbi/Python-Driven-Cybersecurity-Case-Study/README.md

 2. **Device Validation:**

   * If the username is approved, the system verifies the device ID.
-  * If the device ID matches the assigned device for the user, the system prints:
+  * If the device ID matches the assigned device for the user, the system prints: <br />
 *`<device_id> is the assigned device for <username>.`*
-  * If the device ID does not match, the system prints:
+  * If the device ID does not match, the system prints: <br />
 *`<device_id> is not the assigned device for <username>.`*

 **Input Details**